 Financial experts and investment professionals currently disagree whether dividend distributions are even helpful to the overall performance of an equity.
 While both sides of the argument make valid points, the back-tested data offers clear support for the argument which claims that dividends do offer advantages.
 The historical data analysis of long-term performance supports the notion that dividend-paying companies deliver higher total returns, as well as reduced volatility.

 The graph below supports the argument as well.
 As the graph indicates, the Dividend Aristocrats outperformed the overall S&P 500 by a noticeable margin and delivered higher total returns.
 Just over the past decade, the cumulative advantage over the entire S&P 500 Index was more than 11%.

 Extended periods of steadily rising dividend payouts tell investors that a particular company is able to maintain efficient capital management and control.
 Furthermore, long-term rising dividends also signal that the company is able to generate levels of earnings and cash flow that are sufficiently high to cover rising dividend payouts without impacting its operational priorities and funding for expansion.

-In addition to implying the presence of efficient financial management, steady dividend growth over the long term also suggests that a company has the ability to navigate changing market conditions by adjusting their expectations accordingly.
+In addition to implying the presence of efficient financial management, steady dividend growth over the long term also suggests that a company has the ability to navigate changing market conditions by adjusting its expectations accordingly.
 A company that can adjust and effectively get through the boom-bust cycles that will occur during a 25-year span must be well-managed.
-It also must offer either a product or service advantage that enables it deliver reliable total returns.
+Either that or it offers a product or service a cut above the rest, enabling it to deliver highly reliable returns.

 Breakdown by Sector